-- Diploma Examinations Program General Information Bulletin - Information for Students a flyer for Alberta students and teachers sent to all schools - Information for Parents-a flyer for parents and school councils sent to all schools - Information bulletins for each course in which a diploma examination is administered-these bulletins can be found on the subject-area web pages.
+- Diploma Examinations Program General Information Bulletin - Information for Students and Parents - Information bulletins for each course in which a diploma examination is administered-these bulletins can be found on the subject-area web pages.

 Registering for Diploma Examinations

 All students currently enrolled in diploma examination courses writing the diploma examination for the first time must be registered by their senior high school principal.
 All first-time diploma examination writing registrations are to be submitted by the school into PASI.